eduardomezencio/loose_rocks/README.txt

 -------------------------------------------------------------------------------

 This mod adds Loose Rocks to Minetest.
 They generate naturally on the surface of the world and can be collected with bare hand.
-4 Loose Rocks agganged in a 2x2 grid can be crafted into a Cobblestone.
+4 Loose Rocks arranged in a 2x2 grid can be crafted into a Cobblestone.